VRConservation/fbabook/_sources/chapters/monitoring.md

 ### Embrace Technology
 Technology offers cost-effective and time-saving data collection, analysis, and reporting solutions.
 There are many open-source and low-cost software, mobile applications, and digital platforms that can streamline M&E data collection, facilitate data analysis, and enhance data visualization (See Russell, 2024).
 For instance, a conservation organization might use a mobile data app such as Survey123, QField, or Kobo Toolbox to collect real-time forest health indicators, utilize GIS software such as ArcGIS Pro and QGIS to analyze, and use cloud-based platforms to store data, eliminating manual data entry and paper-based reporting.
 App-based data collection also allows multiple users to collect and input data.

-ArcGIS Survey 123, from ESRI, is a good example of a mobile app used for field data collection and mapping.
+ArcGIS Survey 123, from ESRI, is a good example of a mobile app for field data collection and mapping.
 It can be customized to collect various forest metrics such as tree species, diameter at breast height (DBH), and tree condition, and this information can be fed directly into ArcGIS software.
-It is very easy to use and synchs effortlessly to your desktop or online GIS software.
+It is easy to use and synchs effortlessly to your desktop or online GIS software.
 However, it does require a subscription, which can be expensive for some organizations.

 ### Build Internal Capacity
 Consider training existing staff to build internal M&E capacity, reducing your reliance on costly external consultants and service providers.
 By equipping staff with the necessary skills and knowledge, organizations can conduct M&E activities in-house, saving costs and ensuring sustainability.
 A small non-profit organization might provide M&E training workshops for its staff, empowering them to design surveys, analyze data, and generate reports independently, enhancing organizational efficiency and effectiveness.